mfldavidson/a2dd-detroit-rest-ratings/README.md

 Null hypothesis: There is no correlation between the Yelp rating and the number of health code violations for a restaurant Alternate hypothesis: There is correlation between the Yelp rating and the number of health code violations for a restaurant

+The people who worked on this project are:
+- Joshua Walker
+- Bryan
+- Maggie Davidson
+- Taika - taikaa
+- Yuan Li